ID 391201287 © Sf1nks | Dreamstime.com

 I can’t say that AI use might be the make or break for anyone’s career.
 But I can say that AI will be introduced somewhere in your design process or product operation at some point by someone.
 It’s inevitable.

-In the upcoming AI Takeover Week, starting on July 14, we explore what’s out there, how companies are embracing it, and its potential ramifications.
+Addressing these topics, our AI Takeover Week explores what’s out there, how companies are embracing it, and its potential ramifications.
 We look at AI in the process of design, manufacturing, and operation of products.
-And we attempt to answer the question of whether can be trusted along the product lifecycle path.
+And we attempt to answer the question of whether it can be trusted along the product lifecycle path.

 You may have a strong opinion on the matter, one way or another.
 I encourage you to share your thoughts on each of the pieces in the series.
 I want to know your thoughts!